containers/nri-plugins/README.md

    Mems_allowed_list:	3
 ```

-If you *have not* deployed yet nri-resmgr, the containers are allocated to same CPUs and memory:
+If you *have not* deployed yet nri-resource-policy, the containers are allocated to same CPUs and memory:

 ```
    $ kubectl exec pod0 -c pod0c0 -- grep allowed_list: /proc/self/status